coerciasink/boards/readme.md

 You can change the csv filenames as you wish, add more or remove existing.

 use --csvs flag to provide a list of csv files.
 If this isn't used, it will fallback to the directories mentioned in the config.yml.
+You can choose a single directory using the --dir command.

 You can also also set the margins in px and the column count in config, or by providing arguments.

+If you want to have a specific directory be used and select random N number of random images from it, you can do so.

 All the flags are optional.